UW-HARVEST/Hayroll/README-pioneer.md

 When compiling C code, a certain set of macros are defined.
 These depend on the OS, architecture, and `-D<MACRO_NAME>=<MACRO_VALUE>` command-line arguments.
-Macros can selectively enable program features (including further macro definitions), with disabled features removed by conditional compilation directives during preprocessing, incurring no run-time overhead.
+Macros can selectively enable program features (including further macro definitions).
+Disabled features are removed by conditional compilation directives during preprocessing, incurring no run-time overhead.

-The existing `c2rust` translation framework operates on preprocessed C code, meaning it translates only the code enabled by one setting of macro definitions (most notably, user-specified `-D` flags).
+The existing `c2rust` translation framework operates on preprocessed C code, meaning it translates only the code enabled by one setting of macro definitions (e.g., user-specified `-D` flags).
 The remaining code paths and configurability are lost in the resulting Rust code.

 The condition for inclusion of each line can be expressed as a